 It was a powerful, inspiring moment for everyone, including Aja.

 “Her coming out of her shell gives her the power to empower other people, too,” Foust said.
-“Nobody else knew that about her.
+“Nobody else knew [her story].
 For her to share that with other people… For her to have that platform and use her voice… She is one of the strongest human beings I ever met.”